dell/csm-docs/content/docs/authorization/uninstallation.md

 ## Uninstalling the RPM

-To uninstall the rpm package on the system, run the below command:
+To uninstall the rpm package on the system, you must first uninstall the K3s SELinux policy.
+To uninstall, run the below commands in the following order:

 ```
+rpm -e k3s-selinux
 rpm -e <rpm_file_name>
 ```